mikCN/CHARMTwinsights/README.md

 # CHARMTwinsight

+NOTE: This is a testing branch, attempting to integrate synthea as an API-available part of the main application.
+This version does so by running a Python FastAPI service calling out to the java application as a subprocess passing some parameters, returning a .zip file with contents.
+There are currently two issues:

+1) it is not fully working - something about the return of the .zip file (potentially related to the async-enforced time limit?)
+2) it is really slow, requiring a full spin-up of synthea + modules for each generation

+Another branch is investigating (even less successfully) the service solution at https://github.com/robcaruso/dhp-synthea-service

 ## 📌 Overview
 This repository provides a **data ingestion pipeline** that loads **synthetic patient data** (generated using [Synthea](https://github.com/synthetichealth/synthea)) into a **HAPI-FHIR server**.
 This iteration also hosts (placeholder) **data analytics** services via Python and R in a **microservices** architecture.